ideoforms/AbletonOSC/CONTRIBUTING.md

 ## Tests

-For unit tests to pass, Live must be configured with default audio input and output devices.
+For unit tests to pass:

+- Live must be configured with default audio input and output devices, and
+- Live must be started with a blank default set

 To run unit tests, `pip3 install pytest`, start Live, change to the `AbletonOSC` directory, and run: